Congratulations to our 2010 Grantees!

 $4000

-The Illuminated Forest is an immersive multi-media interactive exhibit and performance installation.
-ME’DI.ATE Art Group creates an imaginary natural world inside the gallery walls of San Francisco’s preeminent experimental art space, The Lab.
-Not all is as it seems, as this surrealistic environment is actually manufactured by projections, sensors, MAX/MSP, sound, sculptural shapes and light/shadow.
-Visitors of the forest become its inhabitants and part of its ecosystem where their presence activates both visual and auditory sensations, as well as, leave an imprint on the environment long after they are gone.
+The Illuminated Forest was an immersive multi-media interactive exhibit and performance installation.
+ME’DI.ATE Art Group created an imaginary natural world inside the gallery walls of San Francisco’s preeminent experimental art space, The Lab.
+Not all was as it seems, as this surrealistic environment was actually manufactured by projections, sensors, MAX/MSP, sound, sculptural shapes and light/shadow.
+Visitors of the forest became its inhabitants and part of its ecosystem, and their presence activated both visual and auditory sensations, as well as left an imprint on the environment long after they were gone.

-The Illuminated Forest demonstrates our own connection to the environment and how we are all interconnected.
-Our presence in the environment affects this space and is forever changed (for better and for worse) with our temporal presence.
-This experiential piece actively reminds people what we do has impact: on our own lives, on others, and the world around us, both in the present and the future.
-It is also a human reminder of the life existing outside our urban borders, its importance, and the power it can play in our lives while raising questions about a natural world lost.
+The Illuminated Forest demonstrated our own connection to the environment and how we are all interconnected.
+This experiential piece actively reminded people that what we do has impact: on our own lives, on others, and the world around us, both in the present and the future.
+It was also a human reminder of the life existing outside our urban borders, its importance, and the power it can play in our lives while raising questions about a natural world lost.
 What is the effect to our world if we destroy instead of nurture it?
-What will happen if we think only of ourselves, and not of our communities and world around us?
+What will happen if we think only of ourselves, and not of our communities and the world around us?

-The Forest will also host experiential performances by some of the most compelling local, national and international artists and musicians.
-Invited artists will explore themes of reinvention and recycling, real and imagined natural environments and creatures, endangered species, water, environmental awareness and responsibility, plantlife/animal life, and other artist imaginations.
+The Forest also hosted experiential performances by some of the most compelling local, national and international artists and musicians.
+Invited artists explored themes of reinvention and recycling, real and imagined natural environments and creatures, endangered species, water, environmental awareness and responsibility, plantlife/animal life, and other artist imaginations.

-This piece is part of the month-long exhibition for ME’DI.ATE’s innovative biennial art festival, Soundwave, that brings together inspired sound purveyors from across the sonic spectrum to produce experiential performances that will challenge the way audiences see and hear sound and music.
-Happening June 6 -August 13, 2010, it’s fourth season’s theme, GREEN SOUND, will have artists and performers create works that explore the natural world, and environmental issues and sustainability.
+Illuminated Forest was part of the month-long exhibition for ME’DI.ATE’s innovative biennial art festival, Soundwave, that brings together inspired sound purveyors from across the sonic spectrum to produce experiential performances that challenge the way audiences see and hear sound and music.
+The event took place in 2010 on June 6-August 13, it’s fourth season’s theme, GREEN SOUND, had artists and performers create works that explored the natural world, environmental issues, and sustainability.
+The next Soundwave Festival with its season’s sixth theme of WATER will occur in 2014.

 ME’DI.ATE Art Group: www.me-di-ate.net